 3. Pre-launch teaser SMS (T-7 days)

 Write a 120-character SMS for the waitlist 7 days before launch.
 Include: one line of intrigue, one date or hour, one short link.
 No emoji unless brand voice.
-Comply with TCPA and similar opt-out language ({Reply STOP to opt out}).
+Comply with TCPA: include opt-out language ({Reply STOP to opt out}) and honor opt-outs sent in any reasonable wording.

 4. Launch-day email (broadcast)